 Generally, EMTs are often limited in where they can work compared to paramedics.
 For instance, EMTs can be found in private ambulance services, police departments, fire departments, and government hospitals.

-Paramedics, however, can be found in all of the places above along with air ambulance services which EMTs are unable to work in.
+Paramedics, however, can be found in all the places above, along with air ambulance services that EMTs cannot work in.

 Requirements For Credential Renewal

 As mentioned under their similarities, EMTs typically have to renew their certifications every two years.
-Same goes for paramedics but the difference here can be found in the course requirements.
+The same goes for paramedics, but the difference here can be found in the course requirements.

-The EMT recertification course, known as the EMT National Continued Competency Program (NCCP) requires nothing less than 40 hours of continuing education credits.
-The Paramedic Continued Competency Program, however, has a requirement of 60 hours of continuing education before recertification can be granted.
+The EMT recertification course, the EMT National Continued Competency Program (NCCP), requires only 40 hours of continuing education credits.
+However, the Paramedic Continued Competency Program requires 60 hours of continuing education before recertification can be granted.

 Salary Levels

-Despite both of these fields being categories of the same medical service arm, their salary range is quite different.
-Paramedics, thanks to their higher level of proficiency and more stringent course requirements, typically earn much more than EMTs.
+Despite these fields being categories of the same medical service arm, their salary range differs.
+Thanks to their higher level of proficiency and more stringent course requirements, paramedics earn much more than EMTs.

-According to the Bureau of Labor Statistics, the national average salary for EMTs is around $36,930, and salaries can range from $33,000 on the lower end to about $51,000 on the upper end.
+According to the Bureau of Labor Statistics, the national average salary for EMTs is around $36,930, and wages can range from $33,000 on the lower end to about $51,000 on the upper back.

 EMTs

-- Assess patient and pass across vital information to hospital personnel about nature of injury or illness
+• Assess patients and pass on vital information to hospital personnel about the nature of injury or illness

 Paramedics

-- Carry out tracheotomy to create airways for patients who have trouble breathing, before getting to a hospital
+• Carry out tracheotomy to create airways for patients with trouble breathing before getting to a hospital.

-While EMTs and paramedics both work in the same medical service arm, they are nonetheless two distinct categories with significantly different functions.
+While EMTs and paramedics work in the same medical service arm, they are two distinct categories with significantly different functions.

 Paramedics spend longer in training.
-During this time, they acquire proficiency in performing certain pharmacological interventions and maneuvers.
-EMTs don’t spend as much time in training and are unable to carry out the same level of interventions as paramedics.
+During this time, they acquire proficiency in performing specific pharmacological interventions and maneuvers.
+EMTs spend less time training and cannot carry out the same interventions as paramedics.

-Furthermore, EMTs earn less than paramedics and are unable to work in certain environments that paramedics can, such as in an air ambulance.
+Furthermore, EMTs earn less than paramedics and cannot work in specific environments that paramedics can, such as in an air ambulance.